danielSbastos/arquive-wapp-chats/README.md

 # arquive-wapp-chats

-Simple scripts to arquive all WhatsApp chats and leave your inbox clear &lt;3
+Simple Python script to arquive all WhatsApp chats and leave your inbox clear &lt;3